quantum-engineering-polito/CourseNotes/content/QCM Physics/08_Quantum Hall effect/Quantum Hall effect.md

 where $n_{2D}$ is the electron density of the 2DEG.

-fi we kept the $n_{2D}$ constant and the magnetic field is increased, the Landau level filling changes.
+If we keep the $n_{2D}$ constant and the magnetic field is increased, the Landau level filling changes.

 ![[Screenshot 2024-01-20 at 21.01.33.png]]

 Certainly, when we increase the value of $B$, the quantity $n_B$ also increases.
 If we maintain $n_{2D}$ at a constant level, this implies that the factor $v$ must decrease.

 **When the filling factor is an integer the 2DEG does not conduct electricity.**

 # Origin of plateaus in QHE

 We must take into account the impact of the edges on the energy of states within the Landau levels.
 When approaching the edge, the electron's orbit experiences perturbations.
 Due to these perturbations, the frequency of oscillation increases, resulting in shorter orbits.
 Since frequency and energy are directly linked, it's intuitive to conclude that the closer an electron is to the surface, the higher its energy states will be.

 By solving the Schrödinger equation and substituting the potential with an infinite potential at the material's edges, we find that states located in the middle of the material, characterized by small values of $k_y$, remain unaffected by the presence of the edges.
 This validates the solutions obtained earlier.
 On the other hand, states near the material's edges, corresponding to large values of $k_y$, experience compression within a narrower space, resulting in higher energy levels.

 ![[usaul_edge_landau_levels.png]]

 When the Fermi level falls between two Landau levels, the bulk does not conduct as all states within this range are filled.
 However, at the edges, there are conducting edge states due to the increase in energy near the edges

-To explain the plateaus in the $R_{xy}$ graph we need to rewrite the resistance in another form. recalling from the from the classical Hall effect:
+To explain the plateaus in the $R_{xy}$ graph we need to rewrite the resistance in another form.
+Recalling from the from the classical Hall effect:

 $$
 R_{xy} = \frac{B_{z}}{qn} = \frac{B_{z}}{en_{2D}}
 $$
-Now remembering the definition of the filling factor And the definition of quantum of flux:
+Now remembering the definition of the filling factor and the definition of quantum of flux:

 $$
 \Phi_{0} = \frac{2\pi \hbar}{e} = \frac{h}{e} \qquad v = \frac{\Phi_{0}}{B}\ n_{2D} = \frac{h}{eB} \ n_{2D}